 The only way to uncover the true value of physical assets is with the assistance of an auditor who works with a family law attorney.
 The auditor will complete a full inventory of all property, assigning the correct full market value to each piece.

 The penalties for hiding assets during a divorce in Illinois are steep.
-A family law attorney who proves a spouse hid assets may seek damages by:
+A divorce attorney who proves a spouse hid assets may seek damages by:

 - Asking for a large share of the property distribution.
 The equitable distribution of property statute does not require the courts to split property evenly.
 Depending on the size of the hidden assets, the judge may punish the spouse who hid the asset by awarding some or all of the hidden property to the other spouse.